 What’s wrong with the picture above?

 No prizes for this one I’m afraid.
 The answer is of course noise.
-In that one shot I managed to count around 40 advertisements in one form or another (excluding our our own logo of course).
-It’s not hard to see that snapshot of a busy American street; and view it as a representation of digital content marketing.
+In that one shot, I managed to count around 40 advertisements in one form or another (excluding our own logo of course).
+It’s not hard to see that snapshot of a busy American street, and view it as a representation of digital content marketing.

 Take just 3 seconds to look at that picture (without giving it too much thought) and then say the one company that stands out most…